BlobGAN: Spatially Disentangled Scene Representations: Experiments

 We ground this ability quantitatively by demonstrating that ``not everything goes with everything'' \cite{brooks2021hallucinating} in real-world scenes -- for example, not every room's style can be combined with any room's layout.
 We show that our scene auto-complete yields images that are significantly more photorealistic than na\"{i}vely combining scene properties at random, and outperforms regular StyleGAN in image quality, diversity as well as in fidelity of edits.

-\textbf{Conditionally sampling scenes:} Though our model is not autoregressive, we can still construct an ad-hoc conditional distribution by optimizing random inputs to match a set of constraints in the form of properties $c$ of a source image's blob map $\boldsymbol\beta$:
+\textbf{Conditionally sampling scenes:} We can construct an ad-hoc conditional distribution by optimizing random inputs to match a set of constraints in the form of properties $c$ of a source image's blob map $\boldsymbol\beta$:

 For example, $c = \{\phi^\text{src}_0, \psi^\text{src}_0 \}$ constrains the background of an output image to match that of a source image, and $c = \{x^\text{src}_i, s^\text{src}_i, a^\text{src}_i\}$ constrains the shape (but not the appearance) of the $i$-th blob to match the source.